Meet Our Coaches

 Jamal Jackson is from Johnston, South Carolina.
 Coach Jackson will be coaching the defensive backs for

-While there he played spur/outside linebacker under Lee Sawyer.
-After, he attended the University of
+While there, he played spur/outside linebacker under Lee Sawyer.
+He attended the University of

 South Carolina from 2013 to December of 2017.
-Since his graduation, Coach Jackson has trained skill
+Since his graduation, Coach Jackson has trained skilled

 as CYFFL (Community Youth Flag Football League).
 Coach Jackson is excited to be entering his first